cypress-io/cypress-documentation/source/api/commands/screenshot.md

 --- | --- | ---
 `log` | `true` | {% usage_options log %}
 `blackout` | `[]` | Array of string selectors used to match elements that should be blacked out when the screenshot is taken.
 Does not apply to `runner` captures.
-`capture` | `'fullpage'` | Which parts of the Test Runner to capture.
+`capture` | `'fullPage'` | Which parts of the Test Runner to capture.
 This value is ignored for element screenshot captures.
-Valid values are `viewport`, `fullpage`, or `runner`.
+Valid values are `viewport`, `fullPage`, or `runner`.
 When `viewport`, your application under test is captured in the current viewport.
-When `fullpage`, your application under test is captured in its entirety from top to bottom.
+When `fullPage`, your application under test is captured in its entirety from top to bottom.
 When `runner`, the entire browser viewport, including the Cypress Command Log, is captured.
 For screenshots automatically taken on test failure, capture is always coerced to `runner`.
 `clip` | `null` | Position and dimensions (in pixels) used to crop the final screenshot image.
 Should have the following shape: `{ x: 0, y: 0, width: 100, height: 100 }`
 `disableTimersAndAnimations` | `true`| When true, prevents JavaScript timers (`setTimeout`, `setInterval`, etc) and CSS animations from running while the screenshot is taken.
 `scale` | `false` | Whether to scale the app to fit into the browser viewport.
 This is always coerced to `true` for `runner` captures.